 Once you get out of the coverage gap, you automatically get "catastrophic coverage."
-With catastrophic coverage, you only pay a coinsurance amount or copayment for covered drugs for the rest of the year.
+With catastrophic coverage, you only pay a reduced coinsurance amount or copayment for covered drugs for the rest of the year.

 Note: If you get Extra Help, you won't have some of these costs.
-See pages 97-99.
+See pages 97-98.

-You can visit the Medicare Plan Finder at Medicare.gov/find-a-plan to compare the cost of plans in your area.
+Visit Medicare.gov/find-a-plan to get specific Medicare drug plan costs and call the plans you're interested in to get more details.
 For help comparing plan costs, contact your State Health Insurance Assistance Program (SHIP).
-See page 121 for the phone number.
+See pages 125-128 for the phone number.